ChenLiu-1996/DiffusionSpectralEntropy/README.md

 ## Announcement
 **Due to certain internal policies, we removed the codebase from public access.
-However, for the benefit of future researchers, we hereby provide the DSE/DSMI implementations.**
+However, for the benefit of future researchers, we hereby provide the DSE/DSMI functions.**

 ## Citation
 ```